EMarnus/Lego-Builds/README.md

 ### Fixed Bugs
-- Updating Events broke after adding previously submitted dates as default.
+- Search Broken
-- When not logged it, colums do not display correctly on homepage, fixed with [Commit](https://github.com/EMarnus/PP4-Redo/commit/8f04d5038b0b07338a8e9da65b9a83187e89506f?diff=split)
+- Login Status occasionaly lost with page loading
-- Pagination doesn't work, just keeps flowing down.
-[Commit](https://github.com/EMarnus/PP4-Redo/commit/34cf80bb00148e4965a48b059a2a1252377f4600)
+-

 ## Deployment

-- The site was deployed using Heroku:
+- The site was deployed using Heroku following instructions from Code Institute for deploying a combined API and React Frontend:
   - In heroku Create a new App
   - In your new App go to settings and reveal Config Vars, add your variables from env.py as well as PORT: 8000
   - Make sure your repo contains a Procfile